-In the Ninth Circuit, the calculation of actual damages under the 1909 Copyright Act differs from that under the 1976 Copyright Act.
-Prior to 1985, the Ninth Circuit interpreted the 1909 Copyright Act as allowing recovery of only the higher of actual damages or infringer profits.
+In the Ninth Circuit, the calculation of actual damages under the 1909 Copyright Act differed from that under the 1976 Copyright Act.
+The Ninth Circuit interpreted the 1909 Copyright Act as allowing recovery of only the higher of actual damages or infringer profits.
 This differed from other circuits, where recovery of both actual damages and the infringer’s profits was allowed.
-However, in the 1976 Copyright Act, Congress resolved these differing interpretations to allow recovery of both actual damages and the infringer’s profits.
-See Frank Music Corp., 772 F.2d at 512 & n.5.
+However, under the 1976 Copyright Act, Congress explicitly allowed recovery of both actual damages and the infringer’s profits.
+See Frank Music I, 772 F.2d at 512 & n.5.

 A jury instruction on the defendant’s profits must adequately convey the burden of proof on attribution of profit.
-The copyright owner is required to present proof “only of the infringer’s gross revenue, and the infringer is required to prove . . . deductible expenses” and “what percentage of [the infringer’s] profits” were not attributable to copying” the infringed work.
-Three Boys Music Corp. v.
+[T]he copyright owner is required to present proof only of the infringer’s gross revenue, and the infringer is required to prove . . . deductible expenses,” Three Boys Music Corp. v.
 Bolton, 212 F.3d 477, 487 (9th Cir.
-2000) (quoting 17 U.S.C. § 504(b)).
+2000) (quoting 17 U.S.C. § 504(b)), and “what percentage of [the infringer’s] profits were not attributable to copying the [infringed work],” id.
 However, “gross revenue” for purposes of determining indirect profits means “the gross revenue associated with the infringement, as opposed to the infringer’s overall gross sales resulting from all streams of revenue.”
 Polar Bear Prods., 384 F.3d at 711 n.8 (citations omitted); see also id. at 711 (noting that the Ninth Circuit applies a “rule of reason” so that “the causation element . . . serves as a logical parameter to the range of gross profits a copyright plaintiff may seek”).

 Where the defendant’s profits are derived from both infringing and noninfringing activities, not all of the defendant’s profits can be attributed to the infringement.
 Accordingly, the profits should be apportioned.
 See Cream Records, Inc. v.
 Joseph Schlitz Brewing Co., 754 F.2d 826, 828-29 (9th Cir.
 1985); Polar Bear Prods., 384 F.3d at 711-12 (“[T]o conclude that a copyright plaintiff need only provide the company’s overall gross revenue, without regard to the infringement, would make little practical or legal sense.”).
 However, the benefit of the doubt in apportioning profits is given to the plaintiff.
 See Frank Music Corp. v.
-Metro-Goldwyn-Mayer, Inc., 886 F.2d 1545, 1549 (9th Cir.
+Metro-Goldwyn-Mayer, Inc. (Frank Music II), 886 F.2d 1545, 1549 (9th Cir.
 1989) (appeal after remand).
 Precision is not required, as long as a “reasonable and just apportionment” of profits is reached.
-See Frank Music Corp., 772 F.2d at 518.
+See Frank Music I, 772 F.2d at 518.
 In the final analysis, “where infringing and noninfringing elements of a work cannot be readily separated, all of a defendant’s profits should be awarded to a plaintiff.”
 Nintendo of Am., Inc. v.
 Dragon Pac.
 Int’l, 40 F.3d 1007, 1012 (9th Cir.
 1994) (citation omitted).